pecet/masto_vision/README.md

 Masto vision is program to add image description to mastodon images using GPT4-vision API.

-Currently this program will login to your account (you need to create token manually and add read/write toots permission), and then edit your posts, containing images with ALT texts.
+Currently this program will login to your account (you need to create token manually and add read/write toots permission), and then edit your toots, for images which DO NOT already contain ALT text, it will be added automatically.

 Copy `config.json.sample` as `config.json` and fill revelant data.